Literature of Northern Ireland: Literature in English

 Heaney is probably the best-known of these poets.
 He won the Nobel Prize in Literature in 1995, and has served as Boylston Professor of Rhetoric and Oratory and Emerson Poet in Residence at Harvard, and as Professor of Poetry at Oxford.
 Seamus Heaney in his verse translation of Beowulf (2000) uses words from his Ulster speech A Catholic from Northern Ireland, Heaney, however, rejected his British identity and lived in the Republic of Ireland for much of his later life until his death in 2013.

 Derek Mahon was born in Belfast and worked as a journalist, editor, and screenwriter while publishing his first books.
 His slim output should not obscure the high quality of his work, which is influenced by modernist writers such as Samuel Beckett.

-Paul Muldoon is Howard G. B. Clark '21 Professor in the Humanities at Princeton University.
+Paul Muldoon was Howard G. B. Clark '21 Professor in the Humanities at Princeton University.
 In 1999 he was also elected Professor of Poetry at the University of Oxford.

 Belfast Confetti is a poem about the aftermath of an IRA bomb by Ciarán Carson.
 The poem won the Irish Times Irish Literature Prize for Poetry.